What We Learned

 Managers often don't see how your daily work makes money or saves costs (this is called Information Imbalance).
 By writing down exactly how your work leads to profit or cost cuts, you give them the facts they need to price your job correctly.
 This changes the talk from what you feel to what's on the company's books.

 Smart negotiators know the ZOPA (the range between the least you'll take and the most they can pay).
-By checking what top earners in your area make, you can start the talk at the high end of that range.
-This keeps the talk professional and based on outside market numbers, not just the company's internal budget limits.
+Check what top earners in your area make, then start the talk at the high end of that range.
+This keeps the conversation anchored to outside market data, not the company's internal budget limits.
+For a full walkthrough on benchmarking your market rate, see our salary negotiation fundamentals guide.

 When you leave, you create Operational Risk because projects might stop or fail without your special knowledge.
 When you talk pay, stress the value of "staying the course" by keeping complex things running smoothly without a learning phase for a newcomer.
 You are asking them to pay for a sure thing instead of taking a chance on a new hire.

-Accepting less pay now leads to money lost forever as your career goes on (this is Compounding Loss that can total over a million dollars).
-Asking for the right amount now protects your future ability to invest in yourself.
-You aren't just asking for today's raise; you are stopping the slow loss of your career's total value.
+Accepting less pay now leads to money lost forever as your career goes on (this is Compounding Loss).
+Carnegie Mellon economist Linda Babcock found that women who consistently negotiate earn over $1 million more across their lifetime than women who never ask.
+Asking for the right amount now protects your future wealth.
+You aren't just asking for today's raise.
+You are stopping a slow, invisible drain on your career's total value.

 Staying in a job where you are underpaid means you miss out on better chances (Opportunity Cost).
 Using job offers or salary data from headhunters proves that the wider market values you more.
 This makes the company choose: either match the market price or lose you to a competitor.